 Coming Out Of Sexual Hibernation

-There’s a weird spectrum when it comes to sex: you’re either on the one glorious end, having it regularly, or somewhere in the middle, in varying stages of dry spell with the occasional blip of sexy time, or clear on the other end, where your parts are basically starting to grow mold from disuse.
+There’s a weird spectrum when it comes to sex: you’re either on the one glorious end, having it regularly, or somewhere in the middle, in varying stages of dry spell with the occasional blip of sexy time, or clear on the other end, where your parts are basically starting to grow black mold from disuse.

 At first, when you go from having sex to not having sex, you get kind of bitchy about it, kind of morose in a Sex and the City sort of way.
 You’re all like, “Ugh.
 Not getting laid, again.
 Of course.
 Guess I’ll just watch Mean Girls and order pad Thai.”
 But then, after a certain point of continuously not having sex, it doesn’t matter anymore.
 Sex sort of fades out of the picture and you forget it ever existed.
 You think about sex with another human and you feel tired, you masturbate occasionally to take the edge off, you snuggle down in your blankets with your laptop, happy to be alone getting stuff done instead of having to deal with someone else’s needy body.
 It’s this unreal dream state of nonexistence in a way, but it’s oddly comfortable.
 Oddly.